 (a) Nomination.
-At least sixty (60) days before the annual Member meeting held in accordance with Section 2.06, the Members shall elect a Nomination Committee comprised of five (5) Voting Members and/or Alternate Members to handle the nomination of at least one candidate Voting Member or Alternate Member for each Director position.
-The Nomination Committee shall submit a written or electronic report to all current Voting Members and Alternate Members prior to the annual Member meeting, at which meeting additional nominations may be made from the floor.
+At least ninety (90) and no more than one hundred twenty (120) days before the annual Member meeting held in accordance with Section 2.06, the Members shall elect a Nomination Committee comprised of three (3) to seven (7) Voting Members and/or Alternate Members to handle the nomination of at least one candidate Voting Member or Alternate Member for each Director position.
+The Nomination Committee shall submit a written or electronic reports on a regular basis to all current Voting Members and Alternate Members prior to the annual Member meeting, at which meeting additional nominations may be made from the floor.

 Section 3.05 Removal of Director.

 (a) A Director may be removed from the Board for cause or no cause by two-thirds (2/3) vote of the Members present at a meeting where quorum is established.

 (b) Before any meeting of the Members at which a vote on removal will be made, the Director in question must be given electronic or written notification of the intention to remove him or her and be given the opportunity to be heard at such meeting.
 A special meeting of the Members called for the removal of a Director must comply with the notice requirements in Section 2.09.